tomasebm/investigatedataset/README.md

 # Exploratory data analysis using Python and SQL

-Data wrangling and essential EDA over a doctor's appointment schedule dataset
+Data wrangling and EDA over a doctor's appointment schedule dataset

 ## Dataset information